nhsconnect/gpconnect/pages/appointments/appointments.md

 Enabling a GP practice or appointment hub to book, amend, cancel, or view a patient’s in-hours or extended hours appointments at the patient’s registered GP practice or another GP practice within the same federation.

 ### Care Setting 2: From UC call centres to GP practices – in-hours, extended hours appointments ###
-The requirement to support the use of the GP Connect capability for unscheduled care by UC services (UC call centres booking and managing appointments into GP practices) has been accommodated where possible in the API design.
+The requirement to support the use of the GP Connect capability for unscheduled care by urgent care (UC) services (UC call centres booking and managing appointments into GP practices) has been accommodated where possible in the API design.
 The call centre will retrieve and select in-hours or extended hours appointments for booking/managing at either:

    - the patient’s registered GP practice